Lianne La Havas (album)

-Lianne La Havas is the self-titled third studio album by English singer Lianne La Havas.
+Lianne La Havas is the third studio album by English singer Lianne La Havas.
 The album was released on 17 July 2020.
 Released after a five-year hiatus and written following La Havas' break-up, the album was inspired by the life cycle of nature and its ability to thrive, go away, and come back stronger.
 Recording of the album took place between October 2019 and December 2019, with sessions taking place in London, Bath and New York.
 The album's production was handled by La Havas along with long-term collaborator Matt Hales, co-producers Beni Giles, Sam Crowe and guest co-producer Mura Masa.

 Lianne La Havas is a concept album with a song cycle that depicts the stages of a relationship, from early romance to demise.
 The album's musical style was inspired by Milton Nascimento, Joni Mitchell, Jaco Pastorius, Al Green, and Destiny's Child, resulting in a predominately neo soul album with elements of jazz and folk.
 Upon release, the album was met with rave reviews from critics, who praised the album's eclectic musical style and lyrical exploration.

 Background

 Following the release of La Havas' second studio album Blood (2015), Havas was not satisfied with the album and felt it did not express or represent her at the time.
-She took time off from her recording career to enter a new relationship and later deal with the break-up, although she continued to tour in the period between albums.
-The relationship's demise would go on to inspire La Havas to begin work on the follow up to Blood.
+She took time off from her recording career, entering a new relationship and later dealing with the break-up, although she continued to tour in the period between albums.
+The relationship's demise would go on to inspire La Havas to begin work on the follow-up to Blood.
 La Havas wanted a greater artistic input for the album and wanted to be in control of the album's style and direction.
 La Havas did not know what direction the album would initially take and "tapped into the best and worst parts" to help inform it.
 She described the album's process as being "driven by emotion" and at the time being the closest she had gotten to "pure" artistic expression.

 The album's process took La Havas five years, something she had not planned for, stating "to make a complete piece of work that meant something that had a story just took a little bit of time".
 The album's theme was inspired by the life cycle of nature and plants.
 La Havas wanted the album to follow the journey of a seasonal flower, one that "blooms, thrives, goes away, and comes back even stronger.
 A flower has to dry up and die in order to be reborn.
 You have to get to the rock bottom to rebuild yourself."
 The relationship and its break-up became the main theme of the album's lyrical content, which follows a journey of three vignettes.
 The first describes the early and joyous period a new relationship, the second focuses on the demise of the relationship whilst the third revolves around the enjoyment and loneliness of being independent.